Rule Book

 Fighting

-Fighting in this Dragonball Z RPG is preferably done over AOL Instant Messenger.
+Fighting in this Dragonball Z RPG is preferably done over Discord.
 However, if for some reason the player(s) involved in the fight cannot be on at the same time, it will take place over email.
 If the fight is player versus player, then each player involved in the fight has 24 hours from the last email received from their ref to take action.
 If the player does not respond within 24 hours, then their turn will be skipped.
 To do a technique, the player must describe the technique they are using, like in the example below.
 Here is an example of how fighting should be done:

 You: I raise two fingers with (player’s name) centered between my two fingers and yell “Bakuhatsuha”!